shadowmoose/RedditDownloader/README.md

 _This is the WIP branch for converting RMD into TypeScript.
 At any given moment, the code within may or may not be operational._

+It is certain that anything you run here will not work properly with the final release of the next RMD.
+Please avoid using this branch for anything unrelated to development.

 # Reddit Media Downloader
 [![badge](https://github.com/shadowmoose/RedditDownloader/workflows/Pytest/badge.svg)](https://github.com/shadowmoose/RedditDownloader/actions)
 [![badge](https://github.com/shadowmoose/RedditDownloader/workflows/Docs/badge.svg)](https://shadowmoose.github.io/RedditDownloader/)